Call for workshop papers and shared task participation: Automated Extraction of Socio-political Events from News (AESPEN) @ LREC 2020

 Prof. Clionadh Raleigh is a professor of Political Geography focused on modern disorder and political elite networks in developing states.
 She is the director of the ACLED project which produces and analyzes real-time data on political violence and protest in the world’s most unstable states.
 Moreover, she is recipient of two European Research Council Grants.

-- March 1st: Submission deadline for the working notes of the shared task
+March 7th -> same: Submission deadline for the working notes of the shared task

 Ali Hürriyetoğlu (Koc University)

 Hristo Tanev (European Commission – Joint Research Center)